jasonthorpebuchanan/jasonthorpebuchanan.github.io/teaching/index.md

 ---

 <h3>Teaching</h3>
-September 2022: joined faculty of the <a href="http://hfmdd.de">Hochschule für Musik Carl Maria von Weber Dresden</a>, Germany as Artistic Associate/Lecturer in New Media and Digital Technologies for Music at the <a href="https://www.hfmdd.de/en/college/institutes-facilities/hybrid-music-lab">Hybrid Music Lab</a>.
+October 2022: joined faculty of the <a href="http://hfmdd.de">Hochschule für Musik Carl Maria von Weber Dresden</a>, Germany as Artistic Associate/Lecturer in New Media and Digital Technologies for Music at the <a href="https://www.hfmdd.de/en/college/institutes-facilities/hybrid-music-lab">Hybrid Music Lab</a>.
 <br><br>
 Fall Semester of 2020: Visiting Lecturer in Composition & Interim Director of the Electronic Music Studios (UTEMS) at the <a href="https://music.utexas.edu/perform-and-study/division-ensemble/composition">Butler School of Music, University of Texas at Austin</a>.
 <br><br>